 - Include spirulina as necessary.
 I used 3-4 tabs at a time, which helps to regulate hunger and blood sugar.

-- No chewing allowed–With this fast the purpose is also to not chew food, gum or anything else.
-Chewing starts the digestive tract.
+- No chewing allowed!
+I know, usually I’m nagging clients to chew, chew, chew.
+However with this fast we are purposely shutting down the digestive tract to let it rest.
 This means you will need to either do colonics or enemas to help the colon eliminate toxins.
 The movement of the colon begins with the process of chewing and if you aren’t chewing you will likely become constipated and the retain toxins.

 - Please discontinue all herbs, vitamins and supplements until the fast is broken.
 Again, seek guidance here if you are a lot of herbs and supplements.
 In some cases, certain formulas may still be beneficial.